PSST-Challenge/PSST-Challenge.github.io/docs/phonologic/index.md

 ## PhonoLogic Viewer: An (Open-Source) ASR Analysis App

-FER provides a more nuanced evaluation for ASR systems, but its complexity makes it difficult to interpret.
+The feature error rate (FER) metric provides a more nuanced evaluation for ASR systems, but its complexity makes it difficult to interpret.
 For the PSST Challenge, we wanted a better way to understand FER.
 We wanted to know which phonological features were involved to get a sense of how each model struggled.
 For this reason, we created PhonoLogic Viewer, an open-source, interactive tool for phonemic error analysis.

 **Step 1 — Get the app.**